ColumPaget/Alaya/README.md

 Config file entries are:

 ```
 include=<path>    		Include another config file in this config.
 Chroot=<dir>			Specifies directory to serve requests out of
 ChHome				Serve requests out of users home directory
 AllowUsers=<list>		Only allow these users access.
 DenyUsers=<list>		Deny these users access.
 Port=<port>			Port to listen on
 LogFile=<path>    		Log file path
 PidFile=<path>    		Pid file path
 AuthPath=<path>			Path to native authentication file(s)
 AuthRealm=<realm>		Realm for HTTP authentication
 BindAddress=<addr>		Interface to serve requests on
 HttpMethods=<list>		List of methods like GET, PUT that are allowed
 AuthMethods=<list>  		Which methods (native, shadow, passwd, pam, accesstoken) should be used for user authentication, and in what order.
 See more in 'AUTHENTICATION' below.
 SSLKey=<path>			Path to SSL key file
 SSLCert=<path>			Path to SSL certificate file
 SSLVersion=<ssl version> 	Lowest SSL Version to use.
 Can be 'ssl', 'tls', 'tls1.1' or 'tls1.2'.
 SSLCiphers=<cipher list> 	List of Ciphers to use with SSL (in standard openssl format)
 SSLVerifyPath=<path>		Path to file or directory containing Certificate Authority certificates for peer authentication.
 SSLClientCertificate=<type>	'required', 'sufficient' or 'required+sufficient' (See 'Client Certificates' below)
 SSLDHParams=<path>		Path to an openssl generated Diffie Helman parameters file.
+Auto-activates Perfect Forward Secrecy.
+PFS=<yes|no>                    Use Perfect Forward Secrecy (not needed if SSLDHParams is supplied.
+Without SSLDHParams will use ElipticCurve algorithms).
+PerfectForwardSecrecy=<yes|no>  Use Perfect Forward Secrecy (not needed if SSLDHParams is supplied.
+Without SSLDHParams will use ElipticCurve algorithms).
 Path=<type>,<alias>,<path>	Path to a trusted directory outside of a chroot jail, which is made accessible as a 'virtual' directory under the top-level of the chroot.
 Currently there are two types of path 'cgi', for cgi programs, and 'files' for a standard directory made available in this way.
 (See 'VPaths' below)
 FileType=<pattern>,<settings>  Settings for files that match 'pattern'.
 See 'SETTINGS FOR FILE TYPES' below.
 Event=<type>:<match string>,<match str>,<match str>...:Script